 - We advise on the purchase of residential property for use by family members.

-- We advise on acquisition and financing structures for investment in U.S. real estate.
+- We advise on acquisition and financing structures for investment in U.S. real estate and other businesses.

 - We help foreign businesses establish U.S. operations.